worepix/doc-chester/source/firmware/toolchain_setup.rst

 Step 6: Continue on the document :doc:`Toolchain Guide <toolchain_guide>`.
 You may also try
 *******************************************************************************************

-- Integration with Visual Studio Code !!!!TODO!!!!!!
+- :ref:`Integration with Visual Studio Code <visual-studio-integration>`

+.. _macos-update:

 ***************
 Update on macOS